huaminghuangtw/Evergreen-Notes/Permanent-Notes/adaptability.md

 ---

 The highest intelligence isn’t knowing—it’s adapting.
-Knowledge matters, but the ability to learn, unlearn, and change course/direction matters more. **The rigid hold on to what was; the adaptable move with what is and flow toward what will be.**
+Knowledge matters, but the ability to learn, unlearn, and change course/direction matters more. <mark>The rigid hold on to what was; the adaptable move with what is and flow toward what will be.</mark>

 ---